Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 D7 self-taught
 --------------

-State the number of observations:
+State the number of observations: 2232

 List the variables:

--   quantitative var 1
--   quantitative var 2
+Variable name: number of people with a confidence level

+-   type: Quantitative, discrete

+variable name: confidence level

--   etc
+-   type: Categorical, ordinal
--   categorical var 1 and its levels
+-   levels (if categorical): 4

+variable name: group

+-   type: Categorical, nominal
--   categorical var 1 and its levels
+-   levels (if categorical): 18

+variable name: country

--   etc
+-   type: Categorical, nominal
+-   levels (if categorical): 3

-State the graph type:
+State the graph type: diverging stacked bar

 Explain why the graph type is suited to the data structure:

--   point 1
--   point 2
--   etc
+-   I have Likert style survey data

 Explain each design choice and cite its supporting reference